alefl10/movies/README.md

 1. When started for the first time, the app retrieves the contents included in the **movieData.json** via `bundle`.
 2. Anything that shall be edited, added, or deleted from this point on is handled and stored through core data to provide a faster and more secure data storing performance.

-- **MongoDB** was the selected non-relational data base used to store the data
-  - **Data Modeling** and **Querying** was achieved through the use of `mongoose` which helped to design the desired schema on top of mongo

-- **JSON Web Token** or JWT was the selected third-party framework used to authenticate requests
-  - This allowed to secure all the sensitive routes and provide an extra layer of security

 ## Deployment

-It is assumed you have already installed the following on your computer:
+For the Swift Application to work properly, it is assumed you have already installed the following on your Macintosh machine:

 - XCode 9.2 or superior
 - Swift 3